writethedocs/www/docs/conf/australia/2021/tickets.rst

 ---------------------

 If you can't afford these prices and still wish to attend, you can apply for our grant program.
-{% if grants.ends and grants.url %}
+{% if grants and grants.ends and grants.url %}
 You can apply until **{{ grants.ends }}, Midnight {{ tz }}** on `our website <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/opportunity-grants/>`_.
 {% else %}
 Grant applications will open soon.